You will need to have the following hardware for this journey:

 Step 4: Create the Gateway on Your Account

-Now your gateway is ready to send the uplink frames it demodulates to your TPCP account and accept the downlink frames sent from any application server or cloud via TPCP to be transmitted over the air.
-You can see it listed when you click on the “List” under the “Base Stations” in the main menu.
+Once the gateway status becomes “Active”, your gateway is then ready to send the uplink frames it demodulates to your TPCP account and accept the downlink frames sent from any application server or cloud via TPCP to be transmitted over the air.

 Step 5: Create an Application

-- Select “Create” under the “Applications” on the main menu
+- Select “Create” under the “Connections” on the main menu

 - Use “Name” field to assign a name to your application